willbreitkreutz/web_mapping_workshop/README.md

 # UPDATE

-Here we go, we're set to run the workshop at FOSS4G NA this year in Raleagh!
+Here we go, we're set to run the workshop at FOSS4G NA this year in Raleigh!
 Keep an eye on the repo for updates and changes as we get ready!

 ## Outline